adonno118/RedirectPage/replit.md

 # Overview

-This is a modern full-stack web application built with React frontend and Express.js backend.
-The project uses a monorepo structure with shared schema definitions between client and server.
-It features a clean, modern UI built with shadcn/ui components and Tailwind CSS, with PostgreSQL database integration via Drizzle ORM.
-The application is currently in a minimal state with basic routing and a loading page that includes Google Analytics integration.
+This is a landing page application that displays a 2-second loading animation before showing a "무료 체험하기" (Free Trial) button.
+When clicked, the button redirects users to https://iryan.kr/t737dmq3fj.
+The application includes Google Analytics conversion tracking for both loading completion and button clicks.
+Built with React frontend and Express.js backend using modern tooling including Vite, Tailwind CSS, and TypeScript.

 # User Preferences